 The results of PLS estimation for the Malaysian dataset are shown in Figure 1, while for the Indonesian dataset, the results are depicted in Figure 2.
 Table 6 further explains the results of hypotheses testing for both countries.
-Based on the assessment of the path coefficient in the Malaysian dataset, it is found that allvariables tested are significantly related; however, knowledge collecting ( $\beta$ =-0.322, p<0.01) is found to have a negative and significant relationship with auditors' innovation capability.
-Knowledge donating ( $\beta$ =0.385, p<0.01) has a positive and significant influence on auditors' innovation capability.
-In addition, work ethics( $\beta$ =0.227, p<0.01) has a significantly positive influence on auditors' innovationcapability.
-Based on the value of R2 on the auditors' innovation capability, thevariables tested earlier explain 57.4% of the variance in auditors' innovation capability which is substantial.
+Based on the assessment of the path coefficient in the Malaysian dataset, it is found that allvariables tested are significantly related; however, knowledge collecting (β =-0.322, p<0.01) is found to have a negative and significant relationship with auditors' innovation capability.
+Knowledge donating (β =0.385, p<0.01) has a positive and significant influence on auditors' innovation capability.
+In addition, work ethics(β =0.227, p<0.01) has a significantly positive influence on auditors' innovation capability, thevariables tested earlier explain 57.4% of the variance in auditors' innovation capability.
+In Substantial.
 This is according to [47] that R2 above 0.26 is substantial.

 Meanwhile, in the Indonesian dataset, similar and different results were found.
-Contrary to the Malaysian result, but as predicted in the hypothesis, knowledge collecting ( $\beta$ =0.282, p<0.01) has a positive and significant relationship with auditors' innovation capability.
-Meanwhile, knowledge donating ( $\beta$ =0.402, p<0.01) has a positively significant influence on auditors' innovation capability, which is consistent with results in the Malaysia dataset.
-However, work ethics ( $\beta$ =0.060, p>0.01) has an insignificant influence on auditors' innovation capability, revealing that work ethics is not a predictor of Indonesian auditors' innovation capability.
+Contrary to the Malaysian result, but as predicted in the hypothesis, knowledge collecting (β =0.282, p<0.01) has a positive and significant relationship with auditors' innovation capability.
+Meanwhile, knowledge donating (β =0.402, p<0.01) has a positively significant influence on auditors' innovation capability, which is consistent with results in the Malaysia dataset.
+However, work ethics (β =0.060, p>0.01) has an insignificant influence on auditors' innovation capability, revealing that work ethics is not a predictor of Indonesian auditors' innovation capability.